sordahl-ga/mirthtofhir/readme.md

 # MirthTOFHIR Sample

-A simple Mirth Connect 3.5.2 Channel to convert HL7 ADT Messages (A08,A01,etc..) and convert it to a loadable Bundle into FHIR.
+A simple Mirth Connect 3.5.2 Channel to convert HL7 ADT  (A08,A01,etc..),ORU and ORM Messages and convert them to a loadable Bundle into FHIR.
 Supporting Resources are stubbed in (e.g. Practioner, Location,etc...)

 ## Getting Started